-Treating diseases and disorders of animals' internal systems falls under veterinary internal medicine.
+Treating diseases and disorders of cats and dogs internal systems falls under veterinary internal medicine.

 Our veterinarians bring extensive experience in diagnosing and treating challenging cases, from brain and nervous system disorders to reproductive issues, cancerous tumors and lung disease.